The Truth about Oscilloscope Waveform Update Rates (and why not to fall for it)

 So while the higher WUR has improved the chance that the DSO-X3000T will see a rare event, it's still almost 9x more likely it will just miss it.
 Which means that even excessively high update rates don't really help much with the problem of a scope's Blind Time.
 It also means that the method of using Persistence Mode to find anomalies, a method taken from analog scopes, isn't a great way to reliably find glitches.

-It should also be remembered that all high WUR scopes achieve that high rate only at specific settings, and the WUR will be lower, often much lower, in other configurations.
+And it's not that on a high WUR scope the update rate is always high, in fact these scopes only achieve that high rate only at very specific settings, and the WUR will be lower, often much lower, in other configurations.

 But every DSO has a blind time, so there's nothing we can do to be sure our signals are fine, can we?

-Actually, there is a way to be sure that rare events aren't missed, and it doesn't even require a scope with a high WUR.
+Actually, there is a way to be sure that rare events aren't missed, and it doesn't even require a high waveform update rate scope.
 The solution is called "Triggers".
-Unlike its analog ancestors, most newer DSOs have a wide range of trigger capabilities, from the very basic Edge Trigger over sophisticated logic and serial decode triggers to violation and exclusion triggers.
-In addition, many newer scopes also offer Mask Testing, which compares a signal against a "mask" which pretty much describes a "corridor" in which the signal is expected to be, while violations (i.e. anomalies) are highlighted.
+Unlike its analog ancestors, most newer DSOs have a wide range of trigger capabilities, from the very basic Edge Trigger over sophisticated logic and serial decode triggers to violation and exclusion triggers, often with various Holdoff options.

-Only through triggers an engineer can determine that there really were no anomalies during the time of the investigation.
+Only through hardware triggers* an engineer can determine that there really were no anomalies during the time of the investigation.
 If there are, the engineer will know.
 Which is why if we look at high-end scopes (i.e. scopes running on a Windows platform with prices of >$20k) then we can see that most of them offer very low WUR, often in the few thousand waveforms per second.
+Why?
+Because it's all about the triggers, Baby

-More advanced scopes can also provide a history table, i.e. a record of time and number of occurrence, and it can be setup to give alarm or take a screenshot when a problem is found.
+More advanced scopes can also provide a history table, i.e. a record of time and number of occurrence, and it can be setup to give alarm, perform a measurement or take a screenshot when a problem is found.
 This data can then be used to narrow down the root cause.
-So setup the scope, let it runnin while going out for lunch or grabbing a coffee.
-When you come back, the scope has done all the work, and can reliably tell you if there were any anomalies during your absence.
-With the old method of persistence mode, the probability that a glitch has been missed would be much higher (i.e. almost 9x) than that the scope would have captured it.
+So you can setup the scope and then let it run while going out for lunch or grabbing a coffee.
+When you come back, the scope will have done all the work, and can reliably tell you if there were any anomalies during your absence.

 So that means that for my new scope I should rather look for a good set of triggers than a high WUR?

 Exactly.
-Even more so as the technology in some high WUR scopes (like HP's/Agilent's/Keysight's MegaZoom) come with some notable drawbacks, i.e. small sample memories which reduce further in many situations or the lack of manual memory management.
+Even more so as the technology in some high WUR scopes (like Keysight's MegaZoom-equipped InfiniiVision scopes) come with some notable drawbacks, i.e. a very small sample memory which reduces even further in many situations or the lack of manual memory management.
 Because at the end of the day, triggers are the key to get certainty about the presence or absence of a problem.
-And while advanced triggers once were the domain of high end oscilloscopes, today even the most basic scopes like a Rigol DS1054z or a Siglent SDS1000X-E already a lot of advanced triggers that make glitch hunting easier and more reliable.
+And while advanced triggers once were the domain of high end oscilloscopes, today even the most basic scopes like a Rigol DS1054z or a Siglent SDS1000X-E already come with many advanced triggers that make glitch hunting easier and more reliable.

 Keysight White Paper 'Can Your Oscilloscope Capture Elusive Events?
 Why Waveform Update Rate Matters', http://literature.cdn.keysight.com/litweb/pdf/5989-7885EN.pdf